Simonlee711/Simonlee711.github.io/_pages/brain.md

 In order to acquire a detailed understanding of fMRI and of the modelling of the resulting data, we will first build a fake raw fMRI signal and then decode it with a mathematical model.
 We mimic showing participants images of faces by creating an input signal consisting of a series of rectangular pulses of 2 seconds in duration each.
 The convolution of this input signal with the ideal Haemodynamic Response Function (HRF), which is the response to an ideal impulse stimulus (Dirac delta), gives us the ideal output data.
 A representation of this output is achieved by adding normally distributed noise to the ideal data.

+{% include figure image_path="images/projects/brain1/stimulus.png" alt="this is a placeholder image" caption="Our Brain Voxel Stimuli" %}

 A mathematical model is then fitted to the obtained imitation of raw fMRI data.
 The model is linear and of first order, with weight optimisation achieved by least squares with a mean square error cost function.
 The resulting optimal weights will be tested for statistical significance from the null hypothesis by

 **page is not finished**